 Only I know my truth.

-In late-September 2016 to mid-October 2016, I came out as a transgender non-conforming or transmasculine identified individual who is also bisexual.
+In late-September 2016 to mid-October 2016, I came out as a transgender non-conforming or transmasculine identified individual.
+As I have stated, my sexual orientation has always been bisexual.
 My clothes have always been unisex because I have always dressed Gothic and Goth clothes tend to be androgynous or gender neutral anyway.
-So it was easy for me to transition from that starting point from androgynous to later along more masculine.
+So it was easy for me to transition my clothing from that starting point from androgynous to later along more masculine.
 From there onward, in early October 2016, I reached out to a gender friendly therapist about my gender identity then eventually began my testosterone (hormone replacement therapy) in late-October 2016.
 My older sister came out to visit me that month so I came out to her again but this time as a transgender non-conforming individual who have decided to transition from female-to-male.
 She said, “...Makes a whole lot of sense because how you were in High School...You are an adult now so do whatever you want as long as it is safe and you are happy.”

 From there, the journey to my hormone testosterone replacement therapy and transitioning began.

-Life is too short to hold grudges based on petty ignorance, hate, and judgements.
+Life is too short to hold grudges based on diversified indifferences, petty ignorance, hate, and judgements.